kubernetes/website/content/en/docs/tasks/inject-data-application/define-interdependent-environment-variables.md

     dependent-envars-demo     1/1       Running   0          9s
     ```

-3. Get log to the container running in your Pod:
+3. Check the logs for the container running in your Pod:

     ```shell
     kubectl logs pod/dependent-envars-demo